surajkrprashad-dev/yt-thumbnail-downloader/README.md

 1. Paste a YouTube video URL.
 2. The app extracts the video ID.
 3. It generates the thumbnail using YouTube’s thumbnail format.
+4. Multiple sizes are avaiable to be download from.

 Example:
 ![App Preview](./public/preview.jpg)